 You’ll also earn more points on paid Marriott stays with this card.
 General Marriott Bonvoy loyalty program members earn 10 points for every dollar spent at a Marriott just for being a member, but with the Marriott Boundless card, you’ll then earn an additional 6 points per dollar for paying with the card, and another 1 point per dollar for having the Marriott Silver elite status that comes with the card.

-And, in a newly-introduced feature, you’ll now earn 3 points per dollar on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining, and 2 points per dollar on all other purchases you make with your card, which makes this hotel credit card more rewarding than some other hotel card options, including the no-fee Marriott Bonvoy Bold® Credit Card.
+And, in a recently-introduced feature, you’ll earn 3 points per dollar on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining, and 2 points per dollar on all other purchases you make with your card, which makes this hotel credit card more rewarding than some other hotel card options, including the no-fee Marriott Bonvoy Bold® Credit Card.

 Advantages of the Marriott Boundless credit card

 The biggest advantage of the Marriott Boundless card actually comes at the start of the second year you have the card, and every year thereafter.
 It’s a Free Night Award that can be used at any Marriott property that costs up to 35,000 points.

 Marriott recently did away with its award chart, so award prices now fluctuate regularly above and below the old chart levels.
 But a few examples of properties that can be often found in this price range include the JW Marriott Hotel Grand Rapids in Michigan and the Le Méridien Bali Jimbaran in Indonesia.

 The Marriott Boundless card now also gives you a pathway to higher tiers of elite status just from spending on your credit card, which can make sense if you want some elite perks for a specific stay but you don’t have time to earn them through traditional means.
 You’ll now earn 1 Elite Night Credit for every $5,000 you spend on the card, with no cap on the number of elite credits you can earn.